 Have you injured yourself at work in New South Wales?
-As of April 2023, depending on your whole-person impairment rating, you could be eligible to receive a lump sum benefit to a maximum of $665,260.
+As of April 2023, depending on your whole-person impairment (WPI) rating, you could be eligible to receive a lump sum payment to a maximum of $665,260.

-Here we discuss whole-person impairment (WPI) rating and common work accident injuries.
-If your whole person impairment is 15% or over you will be entitled to make a whole injury damages claim.
+Here we discuss the whole-person impairment rating and common work accident injuries.
+If your whole person impairment is 15% or over, you will be entitled to make a whole injury damages claim.

 Get Legal Advice ASAP if You’re Injured at Work